sebascert/dsa/README.md

 The interface for algorithms consists of declarations of Algorithm functions prefixed by `dsa_` namespace.

-The interface for data structures assumes that struct fields are never directly accessed regardless of them being hidden or not, declarations are prefixed by the data structure name.
+Unless the opposite is specified (ex: array), the interface for data structures assumes that struct fields are never directly accessed regardless of them being hidden or not, declarations are prefixed by the data structure name.

 Common types are found in `include/types` which have no namespace but are intended to avoid collisions, declarations in `include/utils` have static